 La Hemeroteca Digital forma parte del proyecto Biblioteca Digital Hispánica, que tiene como objetivo la consulta y difusión pública a través de Internet del Patrimonio Bibliográfico Español conservado en la Biblioteca Nacional.

-Includes full text access to 23 U.S., UK, Irish, and Indian English-language newspapers, which may also be searched individually.
+Includes full text access to over 26 U.S., UK, Irish, and Indian English-language newspapers, which may also be searched individually.

 Newspapers and news pamphlets gathered by the Reverend Charles Burney (1757 - 1817) that represent the largest single collection of 17th and 18th century English news media.
 Published mostly in London, however some English provincial, Irish and Scottish papers, and the American colonies, Europe, and India are represented.